nuru-nu/chandalair/README.md

 to text and text to speech.

-Configuration (required before use): Copy `config.json.example` to `config.json` and add API keys.
-Note that API key is shown in client and there is no rate limiting currently, so share any published version with care (and make sure to set tight spending limits).
+Configuration (required before use): Copy `config.json.example` to `config.json` and add API keys, Firebase config, and optionally Google Analytics.
+Note that API key is shown in client and thereis no rate limiting currently, so share any published version with care (and make sure to set tight spending limits).

 Local development: start `python3 server.py`